cynthiachiu/nasa-exoplanets/README.md

 ### Data Loading & Storage
 - I chose to load all exoplanet data on server startup rather than querying NASA's API for each user request.
 This design decision improves response time for user queries at the cost of a slightly longer initial server startup.
-- The data is stored in memory for fast access, assuming the dataset size (approx. 4,000 records) is manageable for a typical server.
+- The data is stored in memory for fast access for the POC.
+Future improvements can store the data in a database instead of loading into memory.

 ### Filter Implementation
 - Dropdowns are populated with unique values from the dataset to ensure users only select valid options.